roger-zhang-eng/Exercise1/README.md

 - Locate user current position by CoreLocation.
 - Get Cafe Shop JSON data by RestKit.
 - Display cafe shop location in the MapView by MapKit.

+Note: The map display in TableViewCell is just snapshot.
+However, the map in 'Cafe Shops Map' View can support user tap and zoom in/out operations.

 ## SW architecture
 MVVM design pattern, and source code are designed by swift 2.0